 Bounding boxes alone are not suitable for collision detection, since they may give many false positives.
 However, it is also possible to approximate a shape using hierarchies of AABBs, OBBs or bounding spheres.

 A. Software implementations of collision detection

-There are two main classes of pubicly available libraries which implement collision detection:
+There are two main classes of publicly available libraries which implement collision detection:

-- rigid body dynamics simulators, used for computer games - standalone libraries for collision and proximity queries.
+- rigid body dynamics engines, used in video games; - standalone libraries for collision / proximity queries.